Creating REST API's with Node-RED

 Follow the Dashboard getting started guide to get up and running.

-To create the UI page it requires another 2 config settings, ui-base
+To create the UI page it requires another 2 config settings, ui-base, and the theming through ui-theme.

 The default theme is great, so just accept that, and save all dialogs to continue the chart creation.